|

 Below is the wiring of the reflector inside the Fialka (to the left of the

 drum) for each setting of the mode switch.
-The reflector is a rather
+The reflector is one of the

-complex part of the machine and can not be removed.
+most complex parts of the machine and can not be removed.

 First of all, it allows a letter to be encyphered as itself.